Your Address Book stores all your email contacts, in preparation for the Email Invitations distribution method for your project.

 The interactable menu on the left of the screen.
 This bar will contain different elements depending on which section of the site you’re on.

 A scaled question with an interactable bar.
-The point at which this bar is dragged (slid) to indicates the participants responses.

 These are to be used when you wish to use your own servers for sending email invitations for your project.

 Websites and applications that enable users to create and share content or to participate in social networking.

 The answer text that is piped into a new question or answer space.

 Quantifies the amount of variation in a data set.
 A low standard deviation indicates that the data points tend to be close to the mean of the set, while a high standard deviation indicates that the data points are spread out over a wider range of values.

 Questions where only one answer can be chosen by respondents.

 A data type used in coding to represent text rather than numbers.
 They are usually comprised of sets of characters, which can contain spaces and numbers.